Where Can I Get an Advance on A Settlement?

 Pros

-• Get immediate financial security to help with expenses and medical bills
+- Get almost immediate financial security to help with expenses and medical bills.

-• Feel more secure to negotiate if you are presented with a lowball initial offer
+- Feel more secure negotiating if you are presented with a lowball initial offer.

-• Buy time for your lawyer to advocate for you more effectively, taking the case to trial if a reasonable settlement offer is not forthcoming
+- Buy time for your lawyer to advocate for you more effectively, allowing them to take the case to trial if a reasonable settlement offer is not forthcoming.

-• No credit checks required, and no need to verify employment status or income
+- No credit checks are required, and there is no need to verify employment status or income.

 Cons

-• Fees and interest rates are typically high to reflect the risk to the lender – if you do not win your case and get a settlement, the funding company receives nothing
+- Fees and interest rates are typically high to reflect the risk to the lender; if you do not win your case and receive a settlement, the funding company receives nothing.

-• While you won’t need to pay anything out-of-pocket for pre-settlement funding, you will end up paying heavily when your settlement comes through
+- While you won’t need to pay anything out of pocket for pre-settlement funding, you will end up paying a substantial amount when your settlement comes through.

-• As a non-recourse financial product, lawsuit cash advances can be unregulated
+- As non-recourse financial products, lawsuit cash advances can be unregulated.

-• You could need to compare several funding companies before getting a reasonable offer
+- You may need to compare several funding companies before receiving a reasonable offer.